Wonju Byun clan: Other prominent members

-Another prominent clan member was Byun, Yijin (변이진, 邊(邉)以震, 1596-1640).
+Byun, Yijin (변이진, 邊(邉)以震, 1596-1640).
 Yijin Byun is the ninth generation of the Wonju Byun clan, the eighth generation of Jeonseo fraction of the Wonju Byun clan, and the third generation of Cheomji fraction of the Wonju Byun clan.
 Yijin Byun’s Courtesy name was Hyungbo (亨甫).
 Yijin was born on February 2, 1596 (February 29, 1596.
 King Seonjo of Joseon dynasty).
 Yijin passed a mugwa (a military service exam) in 1620 (King Gwanghaegun of Joseon dynasty).
 Yijin served King Injo (1623-1649) as a Seonjeongwan (Major General) and was invested with the title of a Dosa (Jong 5 Pum, Vice-Governor) and Gyeongnyeok (Jong 5 Pum, Lieutenant Colonel) of a Dochongbu (Highest military authority).
 In 1624 (King Injo of Joseon dynasty), Yi Gwal's Rebellion had broken out, and Yijin defeated Yi Gwal's army at Capital and Ansan.
 In 1638, Yijin was invested with the title of Jeolla Jwasuwuhu (Jong 3 Pum, military service position Colonel).
 On January 25, 1640 (February 16, 1640.
-King Injo of Joseon dynasty), Yijin faced enemies(Japanese) at the sea in front of Chilsan, Yeongam County (Songseok-ri, Haeje-myeon, Muan County, South Jeolla Province), and died in the line of duty.
+King Injo of Joseon dynasty), Yijin faced enemies (Japanese) at the sea in front of Chilsan, Yeongam County (Songseok-ri, Haeje-myeon, Muan County, South Jeolla Province), and died in the line of duty.
 After Yijin's death, the Joseon royal court invested him with the title of a Byungjochamui (Jeong 2 Pum, Minister).
 The tomb is located in a resting place in the Hodu mountain in Yucheonmyeon, Paechon County.

-Another prominent clan member was Byun, Eungzou (변응주, 邊(邉)應周, 1929-2016).
+Byun, Eungzou (변응주, 邊(邉)應周, 1929-2016).
 Eungzou Byun is the 22nd generation of the Wonju Byun clan, the 21st generation of Jeonseo fraction of the Wonju Byun clan, and the sixteenth generation of Cheomji fraction of the Wonju Byun clan.
 Eungzou Byun was a South Korean soldier during the Korean War.
 During the Korean War from 1951 to 1954, he served as a soldier in the Korea Liaison Office or 8240th Army Unit and worked as a math teacher at Ganghwa Middle School (currently Ganghwa Girls' Middle School, 11 Gapryong-gil, Ganghwa-eup, Ganghwa-gun, Ganghwa County, Incheon) to collect information about North Korea in the area near the armistice line.
 He disguised himself as a school teacher and was tasked with conveying North Korean military secrets to the South Korean military.
 He worked at Amorepacific Corporation from 1955 to 1969.
 From 1969 to 2016, he served as a senior advisor and senior advisor to Amorepacific Corporation.
-He created the foundation of the company with Seong-Hwan Suh(Suh Kyung-bae's father), President of Amorepacific Corporation.
+He created the foundation of the company with Seong-Hwan Suh (Suh Kyung-bae's father), President of Amorepacific Corporation.